 Takeaway: My client had reached out to me seeking advice as someone who didn’t have an established digital presence.
 Although she knew that she wanted her personal brand to be professional yet personable, she struggled with presenting information as well as herself in a way that would connect with her potential clients.

-As a young professional, I constantly reflected upon my own thoughts and surveyed those of my peers to ensure that the process of getting to know my client and booking a consultation with her was intuitive and enjoyable.important to take consideration of one’s target audience when designing a website to make sure it is easy to navigate and speaks to the consumers’ needs.
+As a young professional, I constantly reflected upon my own thoughts and surveyed those of my peers to ensure that the process of getting to know my client and booking a consultation with her was intuitive and enjoyable.
+It is important to take into consideration one’s target audience when designing a website to make sure it is easy to navigate and speaks to the consumers’ needs.

 Client: Rachel Goodgion